jamesramsayboyd/Complex-Data-Structures-AT3/README.md

 ![Screenshot of C# .NET Framework app](/assets/images/masterfileproject.png)

-A multi-form application that stores and displays staff data in one form and allows CRUD operations in a second form
+A multi-form application that stores and displays staff data in one form and allows CRUD operations in a second form.
+Navigation is entirely keyboard-based, per client requirements.